javieraespinosa/NeubotTests/README.md

 # NeubotTests

 Collection of *download/upload HTTP speedtests* obtenined through the [Neubot project](http://www.neubot.org).
+See [Analyzing Large Data Collections with Apache Pig](http://espinosa-oviedo.com/big-data-visualization/hands-on/analyzing-large-data-collections-with-apache-pig/) for an example of how to work with this data collection.

+### Schema

 Collection's records have the following structure: